 BF threw him a double-thumbs up.
-And, of course, a giant cheesy grin.
+And, of course, a big-ass grin.

 “Peter!”
 Eun looked up at the cockpit.
 “What are you doing???”

-Peter rummaged in his pocket and grasped the Fuckrising.
-He held the green-glowing vial up before him.
+Peter rummaged in his pocket, grasped the Fuckrising, and held the green-glowing vial up before him.

-The Bite Mobile boomed, “I’LL LINK YOUR CONSCIOUSNESS WITH THE ENTIRETY OF MY FUNCTIONS.
+The Bite Mobile boomed, “I WILL LINK YOUR CONSCIOUSNESS WITH MY PILOTING FUNCTIONS.
 DO NOT WORRY, EUN YIN—YOU’LL BE ABLE TO STEER AND FIGHT AT THE SAME TIME.
-YOU’RE A TAO-RIDER; DUE TO YOUR CAUSAL CIRCUITRY, YOU ARE UNIQUELY SUITED FOR THIS.”
+DUE TO YOUR CAUSAL CIRCUITRY, YOU ARE UNIQUELY SUITED FOR THIS PARTICULAR TASK.”

 Eun’s brow wrinkled in confusion.
 “I’m designed to pilot and shoot a psychedelic vehicle?
 Is that what you’re saying?”

 “YOU ARE DESIGNED TO BECOME WHATEVER IS NEEDED UNDER ANY SET OF CIRCUMSTANCES.”